 The findings, published in the Journal of Alzheimer's Disease, indicate key genes and body processes regulated by vitamin D3 and the omega-3 fatty acid DHA (docosahexaenoic acid) — present in fish oil and supplements —help control inflammation and clear amyloid-beta proteins found in plaques that cloud thinking in Alzheimer’s patients.

-"Our new study sheds further light on a possible role for nutritional substances such as vitamin D3 and omega-3 in boosting immunity to help fight Alzheimer's," said Milan Fiala, M.D., a researcher at the David Geffen School of Medicine at the University of California-Los Angeles.
+"Our new study sheds further light on a possible role for nutritional substances such as vitamin D3 and omega-3 in boosting immunity to help fight Alzheimer's," said Milan Fiala, M.D., a researcher at the David Geffen School of Medicine at the

 For the study, scientists drew blood samples from both Alzheimer's patients and healthy individuals, then isolated immune cells called macrophages from the blood that gobble up amyloid-beta proteins in the brain and body.
 The researchers then treated the immune cells with vitamin D3 and DHA, and found both improved the macrophages’ ability to eat up amyloid-beta proteins.